Death and state funeral of Liliʻuokalani

 Liliʻuokalani, the last monarch of Hawaii, died November 11, 1917.
 The royal standard (flag) was raised over her home at Washington Place to signal to the public that she was deceased.
 Under military guard, her body was moved at midnight for embalming.
 After the traditional Hawaiian mourning of chanting and wailing, the public was allowed to view her body covered only by a shroud.
 Her state funeral was held in the throne room of Iolani Palace, on November 18, 1917, followed by her funeral procession to the Royal Mausoleum of Mauna ʻAla.
 An estimated 1,500 adults and children were in the funeral procession.

 Death

 She died at her residence Washington Place, at 8:30 a.m. on November 11, 1917, at the age of seventy-nine.
 According to her lady-in-waiting Lahilahi Webb, the Queen had been in rapidly failing health and diminished mental capacity during the weeks immediately preceding her death.
 Besides Webb, those who were with her at the end were her doctor William Cotton Hobdy, Prince Jonah Kūhiō Kalanianaʻole, and his wife Elizabeth Kahanu Kalanianaʻole.
 Her private secretary and trustee of her deed of trust, Curtis P. Iaukea, immediately raised her royal standard (flag) over Washington Place to signal her death.
-Iaukea's wife Charlotte Kahaloipua Hanks, and two elderly royal retainers Wakeke Ululani Heleluhe and Onaala, were also in attendance at the Queen's death.
+Iaukea's wife Charlotte Kahaloipua Hanks, and two elderly royal retainers Wakeke Ululani Heleluhe and Onaʻala, were also in attendance at the Queen's death.